nickcox/cd-extras/readme.md

 - _AUTO_CD_: `[bool] = $true`
   - Any truthy value enables auto_cd.
 - _CD_PATH_: `[array] = @()`
   - Paths to be searched by `cd` and tab expansion.
-Note: this is an array, not a delimited string.
+Note that this is an array, not a delimited string.
 - _CDABLE_VARS_: `[bool] = $false`
   - `cd` and tab-expand into directory paths stored in variables without prefixing the variable name with `$`.